aura-cz2006/aura-app/README.md

 2. Install firebase tools, [instructions here](https://firebase.google.com/docs/cli/#windows)
 3. Login to firebase, `firebase login` -> make sure that you are a member of the firebase project
 4. Get Flutter dependencies, `flutter pub get`
-5. Copy the `local.properties.example` in /android, rename it to `local.properties`, and change the relevant keys
+5. Copy the `gradle.properties.example` in /android, rename it to `gradle.properties`, and change the relevant keys
 6. Run the app with android studio